epfl-si/PhDAssess.ops/README.md

 # PhDAssess Ops

-This repository regroups the configuration-as-code to provision, configure, deploy and manage the EPFL's PhDAssess stack.
-It uses Ansible wrapped in a convenient [suitcase](https://github.com/epfl-si/ansible.suitcase), called [phdsible](phdsible).
+This repository regroups the configuration-as-code to provision, configure, deploy, and manage the EPFL's PhDAssess stack.

+The deploy part uses Ansible wrapped in a convenient [suitcase](https://github.com/epfl-si/ansible.suitcase), called [phdsible](phdsible).

 ## Prerequisites